IgniteUI/igniteui-docfx/en/components/grids_templates/cascading-combos.md

 ---

 # Angular Grid with Cascading Combos
-The Grid's Editing functionaltiy provides with the opportunity to use [Cascading Combos](../simple-combo.md#cascading-scenario), which represents two or more [Combos](../combo.md) depending on the value from the first combo, the end users will receive only relevant data.
+The Grid's Editing functionality provides with the opportunity to use [Cascading Combos](../simple-combo.md#cascading-scenario).
+By selecting the value in any preceding [Combos](../combo.md), the users will receive only the data that is relevant to their selection within the next Combo.

 ## Angular Grid with Cascading Combos Sample Overview
-By selecting the value in any preceding combo the next combo's values are going to be automatically filtered based on that selection.

 The sample below demonstrates how `Grid` works with nested `Cascading Combos`.

 @@if (igxName === 'IgxGrid') {